 Meanwhile, it makes sense to explore the etymology of the suffix -stan.
 We see a number of words in the Kurdish language that use the suffix -stan, such as ‘Daristan’, ‘Gułistan’, ‘Kwêstan’, ‘Şaristan’.
 Even the word for Winter in Kurdish is ‘Zimistan’ (Luřî, Kełhuřî, Hewramî, Zazakî), ‘Zivistan’ (Kurmancî), ‘Zistan’ (Soranî).
 The suffix -stan can be traced back to the word ‘stāna’, meaning ‘place’ in Avestan Kurdish.

-The Kurdish suffix -stan is also related to the Kurdish root -sta- in all its forms, which can be seen in other languages, often Indo-European languages.
+The suffix -stan and root -sta- in all its forms exist in other languages, often Indo-European languages.
 A few examples include the word “стоять” (stoyat’) in Russian, the words “stand” and “state” in English.
-The ancient suffix ‘-stan’ and the root ‘-sta-‘ are of Kurdish origin.

 The suffix -stan does not originate from “Iranian”, as we will discuss further below.